FirelyTeam/firely-docs-firely-server/security/accesscontrol.rst

 * scope=[array of individual scopes]
 * patient=123: the user is allowed access to resources in the compartment of patient 123 -- see :ref:`feature_accesscontrol_compartment`.

-See section :ref:`_tokens` for detailed requirements regarding the structure of the access token in order to enable Firely Server to enforce these scopes.
+See section :ref:`accesstokens` for detailed requirements regarding the structure of the access token in order to enable Firely Server to enforce these scopes.

 .. note:: A conditional create, update or delete (see the `FHIR http specification <https://hl7.org/fhir/http.html>`_), requires read permissions on the condition.
 Therefore, ``user/*.write`` will usually require additional ``read`` scopes.